Grandfather Mountain State Park » Permits and Access

-If you are hiking to the swinging bridge (at the private Grandfather Mountain attraction): you must have a pre-arranged ride or hike back down the trail.
+If you are hiking to the swinging bridge (in the private Grandfather Mountain attraction): you must have a pre-arranged ride or hike back down the trail.
 The attraction staff is not permitted to give rides to hikers and hikers are not permitted to hike down the Attraction road.

 Call 828.733.4337 for Attraction gate hours.